Universal Lesion Segmentation [ULS23 Baseline]

 Validation and Performance

-This model was evaluated using 10% of each fully-annotated dataset, split on a patient-level.
+This model was evaluated using 10% of each fully-annotated dataset in the ULS23 training dataset, split on a patient-level.
 The scores are aggregated per lesion type.
+For the results on the ULS23 test set please refer to our publication.

 Uses and Directions